ldorje1/ldorje1.github.io/_pages/about.md

 My research focuses on modeling lightweight 5G mmWave imaging as an edge service for surveillance applications, with emphasis on key areas such as concealed weapon detection and RF imaging through walls.

-I also leverage machine learning to develop faster and more efficient mmWave imaging techniques compared to traditional methods.
+I also leverage machine learning to develop faster and more efficient mmWave imaging techniques.
 Additionally, my work addresses security challenges and vulnerabilities associated with the system.

 I am currently an SFS scholar and a Clifford D. Clark Fellow.
 Previously, I completed an MSc in Electrical and Computer Engineering.
 I completed all the core undergraduate engineering courses while pursuing my Master's degree.
 I also hold a Bachelor's degree in Physics.
 Additionally, I interned at the Air Force Research Laboratory in 2023 and 2024, where I worked on cybersecurity-related research in radio frequency imaging systems.